-The exhibitions could be of famous people like politicians and actors, or it might be about lesser-known characters who have made an important contribution to the narrative of New Zealand.
+The exhibitions could be of famous people like politicians and actors, or they might be about lesser-known characters who have made an important contribution to the narrative of New Zealand.
 When I visit, for example, the exhibition is about how the New Zealand Wars have been portrayed on film.

-Next door is the New Zealand Academy of Fine Arts, a group of emerging and established artists that uses its exhibition space to show works from its members.
+Next door is the New Zealand Academy of Fine Arts, a group of emerging and established artists that use its exhibition space to show works from its members.
 To be honest, there’s a range of quality here, but that’s the point – it’s about celebrating people who love art, not just famous artists.

 Dowse Art Museum